JuliaAI/MLJ.jl/doc/adding_new_models.md

 #### Optional methods

-Probabilistic models (in the sense above) may optionally implement a `predict_mode` (classifiers) or `predict_mean` (regressors) operation that returns point estimates instead of a probability distribution.
+As mentioned already, `Probabilistic` models may optionally implement a `predict_mode` (classifiers) or `predict_mean` (regressors) operation that returns point estimates instead of a probability distribution.